Eric Martin, Chair

 Layne Sawyer (advisory)

 Layne Sawyer has worked at the Oregon State Archives since 1986.
 Before coming to work for the State Archives she worked as manuscripts curator at the Oregon Historical Society.
 She earned her undergraduate degree in American history from Washington State University and a master in library science degree from the University of Denver.
-She is a member of the Academy of Certified Archivists, Northwest Archivists, and is involved in a number of other heritage organizations.
+She is a member of the Academy of Certified Archivists, Northwest Archivists, and other heritage organizations.

 Kerry Tymchuk (advisory)